-Welcome to the Inclusion in Canadian Sports Network's monthly newsletter!
+Welcome to the Inclusion in Canadian Sports Network's newsletters!

 We’re thrilled to bring you the latest updates on our accomplishments and programs, as well as highlight the remarkable achievements of your fellow community members who are actively driving progress in promoting inclusion within the realm of sports.